Cheryl Sullenger: Wichita and Operation Rescue

-In 2003 Sullenger moved to Wichita, Kansas where she began serving as a senior policy advisor for Operation Rescue under Troy Newman.
+In 2003, Sullenger moved to Wichita, Kansas, where she began serving as a senior policy advisor for Operation Rescue under Troy Newman.
 With Newman she wrote the books Their Blood Cries Out! and Abortion Free.
-In 2003 she and Newman issued a statement on upon the execution of Paul Jennings Hill, alleging that a judge did not allow Hill to mount the defense of his choosing, and thereby denied him due process.
+In 2003 she and Newman issued a statement upon the execution of Paul Jennings Hill, alleging that a judge did not allow Hill to mount the defense of his choosing and thereby denied him due process.

 Sullenger was in communication with Scott Roeder, the man who assassinated abortion provider George Tiller in 2009.
 Sullenger initially denied any contact with Roeder.
 After Sullenger's phone number was discovered on the dashboard of Roeder's car, she admitted that she had informed Roeder of Tiller's scheduled court dates.
 Roeder also said that Sullenger had been present at two meetings with Newman where Roeder asked about "justifiable" homicide.